-The power of silence can say more than you can ever say with words.
+The power of silence can say more powerful than anything you can ever say with words.
 Don't believe me?
-You will have try it yourself.
+You will have to try it yourself.
 I am not saying that there is never a time to speak because there is a time to speak if God calls you to speak.
 Just remember time, turf, and terms.
 Make sure you are called to speak.